 So what happened next?

 A few weeks later, word had spread and a local school donated a blackboard.
-One day, the children were practising their spellings and a young man approached and said, ‘Alex, can I be a teacher at your school?’
-Astonished, Alex looked down at the eager-eyed jamboree of children beneath the mango tree, and the, for the first time, it became apparent that he has somehow unintentionally started a school.
+One day, the children were practising their spellings and a young man approached and said, ‘Alex, I want to be a teacher at this school’.
+Astonished, Alex looked down at the eager-eyed jamboree of children beneath the mango tree, and the, for the first time, it became apparent that somehow a school had unintentionally been born.

-Fast-forward 3 years and we are no longer gathering underneath a mango tree.
+Over the next 3 years, Alex raised money in the U.K. to fund the building of a nursery school which was built & project managed by volunteers in the community.
 The Chazuka School officially opened its doors in February 2019 to welcome 25 children and 2 teachers.
-The school belongs to and is managed by the community.
+The school belongs to the community and is managed by a board of local stakeholders.

 Team Chazuka have ambitious plans for the near future.
-Our work is made possible only through the kindness of our supporters.
+This work is made possible only through the kindness of our supporters.

 If you would like to support us then you can donate here